andreyvdl/42-Transcendence/README.md

 MY_IP=your_LAN_ip
 ```

-After you have everything just run `make local`
+After you have everything just run `make local`.